Example File

 If Not dict_sheets.Exists("Sheet10") Then Sheets.Add.Name = "Sheet10"

-End Sub' - - - 23.10 convert a string into a 2-dimensional array With CreateObject("scripting.dictionary") For Each it In Split("aa1_aa2_aa3_aa4_aa5|bb1_bb2_bb3_bb4_bb5|cc1_cc2_cc3_cc4_cc5", "|")
+With CreateObject("scripting.dictionary") For Each it In Split("aa1_aa2_aa3_aa4_aa5|bb1_bb2_bb3_bb4_bb5|cc1_cc2_cc3_cc4_cc5", "|")

 End With.Item(.Count) = Application.Index(Split(it, "_"), 1, 0)